Kandy-IO/kandy-cpaas-ios-sdk/README.md

 * Swift 5.2.x+

+Known Issues in XCode 12.3 :
+- When building your project you will get these errors
+</br>`Building for iOS Simulator, but the linked and embedded framework ‘CPaaSSDK.framework’ was built for iOS + iOS Simulator.`
+</br>`Building for iOS Simulator, but the linked and embedded framework ‘WebRTC.framework’ was built for iOS + iOS Simulator.`

+Workaround :
+- Set `Validate Workspace` to `YES` in the Build Settings tab to avoid these errors

 Tested on :

 * iPhone 5S, 5C, 6S, 7, 7+, 8, X, iPad mini, iPad 4, and iPad Air